feiskyer/openai-copilot/README.md

 Your life Copilot powered by OpenAI (CLI interface for OpenAI with searching).

-**Status: Experimental**

-**Caution: Copilot may generate and execute inappropriate operations, do not use in production environment when enabling terminal execution!**

 Features:

 * Web access and Google search support without leaving the terminal.